Bricktech2000/Website-Old/client/pages/4A9EI/index.md

 app.use(ddos.express);
 ]]

 Essentially, it uses a {DoS protecion library:: https://www.npmjs.com/package/ddos} which limits the amount of requests that can be performed from each host.
 When too many requests are performed by a single /IP address/ in a very short amount of time, it blocks the machine until the requests stop during [10 seconds] and displays an error message.
+# try
 You can try it out by spamming the [F5] key to refresh this page as quickly as you can.
 After a few refreshes, you will get a [429 Too Many Requests] error and will have to wait a few seconds without refreshing the page to get off the list of blocked hosts.

 Conclusion